 “I feel like I learn better when its hands on,” said Karel Nicolas, a first-year student from Freeport, New York, after taking off his waders.
 “You become more familiar with the science terms by using the machines and systems.”

 “Our hope was to interest students that both were science majors and those without that interest,” said Hugh Fox, director of the CALL program. ”We wanted to connect them not only to the science behind this work but also to the social justice and environmental justice issues that impact the Long Island community.”

-Through CALL and their Community and Global Citizenship course, the SUNY Old Westbury students supported the Westbury High School students in a virtual “deliberative dialogue” that, along with included scientists and staff from the Town of Hempstead Department of Conservation and Waterways.
+Through CALL and their Community and Global Citizenship course, the SUNY Old Westbury students supported the Westbury High School students in a virtual “deliberative dialogue” that included scientists and staff from the Town of Hempstead Department of Conservation and Waterways.

 This is the latest example of the experiential learning that takes place through the CALL program, the College’s award-winning, comprehensive community engagement program for first-year students.
 Students through CALL collaborate in community-based engagements that emphasize the importance of experiencing teamwork, community building, confidence and trust to bridge divides across Long Island, the New York Region, nationally, globally and virtually.